Next Start Date

 Twenty-six credits are required to graduate.
 If your student is transferring from another school, your student will need to complete a minimum of one full year, or 5 credits, with the Academy.
 If your student has been homeschooled, additional credits may be required if proper documentation cannot be provided for previous coursework.
 Graduation Requirements

 If you have been a homeschooling parent you will need to provide a transcript.
 As you prepare your homeschooling records, you should reflect all courses completed, credits earned or hours spent, and the letter grade earned.
-Try to organize chosen courses according to grade level, even if it doesn't conform to the exact format or time frame of your educational process.
-The more recognizable you can make your transcripts, the easier it is for our guidance office to review them.
+Try to organize chosen courses according to grade level, even if it doesn’t conform to the exact format or time frame of your educational process.
+The more recognizable you can make your transcripts, the easier it is for our Admissions office to review them.
 Below we have provided an example of an acceptable transcript.

 Liberty University Online Academy admits students of any race, ethnic origin, gender, or nationality.
 The academy does not discriminate in employment opportunities or practices on the basis or race, ethnic origin, gender, creed, nationality, age, disability, or any other characteristic protected by law.